gunishkatar/Portfolio/README.md

 # Repo Description
-This is the repository which contains the code for my personal portfolio.
+Repo contains the code for my personal portfolio.